Torque values; BMW Airhead Motorcycles

 Manuals.....see article on this website: Torquespecs&problems.htm.

-Cylinder heads: Evenly cross-torque, staging at ~10, ~18, and then CAREFULLY to a final value of 25 or absolute maximum of 27 foot-pounds.
+Cylinder heads: Evenly cross-torque, staging at ~10, ~18, and then CAREFULLY to a final value of 25.
+NEVER exceed 27 foot-pounds.
 I USUALLY use a final value target of 25 foot-pounds for ALL models...even though I know PRE-Nikasil models are specified at 29-31 foot-pounds in old literature.
 I do NOT consider it safe to torque higher than a TRUE 27 foot-pounds on ANY model, and THAT is with a known GOOD torque wrench!
 The 4 rocker arm nut threads are to be oily, and if they squeak, remove nut, oil immediately, and immediately retighten.
-After the first torqueing after the heads have been off, for each later re-torqueing, back off the 2 head nuts only a very small amount, a fraction of one turn, one nut at a time, and retorque.
+After the first torqueing after the heads have been off, for each later re-torqueing, back off the 2 head nuts only a very small amount, a tiny fraction of one turn, one nut at a time, and retorque.
 Do same for all 4 rocker nuts, but back off about 1/4 to bit more of a turn, one at a time unless doing end play work (then do both of ONE rocker at one time).
 The idea is that you will not have more than one or two of the nuts loose, in comparison to the others, for very long.
 Time is involved, as I think the metal will move some over time, so don't leave things unbalanced and loose.

-14 foot-pounds.
-For those with dual-plug conversions, you might have short 1/2" or the 3/4" reach plugs at the bottom, depending on if a washer or welding was done and what size plug was selected.
+14-15 foot-pounds.
+For those with dual-plug conversions, you might have short 1/2" reach or the 3/4" reach plugs at the bottom, depending on if a washer or welding was done and what size plug was selected.
 For 3/4" reach 14 mm bottom plugs which must be used with welding or 1/4" washer-spacer, use the same values as for the top plugs.
 For bottom 1/2" reach 14 mm plugs, specification is about 12-14 foot-pounds on clean and dry threads....be very cautious, use about 10-12 foot-pounds if anti-seize is used; you may have to increase this SLIGHTLY to get a good contact/crush on the crush washer.
 If you have 12 mm 1/2" reach bottom plugs, use a bit less and with antiseize compound.